MrBlinky/Atari2600plus-loader/README.md

 supported (2600+ firmware v1.00).
 For Atari 7800 roms, the romsize may vary as long as the rom has a 128 byte header with the correct romsize.

+As of Firmware v1.1 Atari 2600 rom sizes that are a multiple of 1K are supported.

 ## mod-v1

 For this mod an USB to serial cable or USB to serial module and a mechanical